 To help educators get the most out of practice testing, three researchers, Olusola Adesope and Narayankripa Sundararajan of Washington State University and Dominic Trevisan of Simon Fraser University, conducted a meta-analysis of the current research available on the effects of practice testing to determine how the magnitude of the effect differs based on several factors.
 They analyzed a total of 118 articles yielding 272 independent effect sizes involving 15,472 participants and published their findings in February 2017 in a paper called Rethinking the Use of Tests: A Meta-Analysis of Practice Testing.

 The paper brings up a lot of interesting information about practice testing, also referred to as retrieval practice.
 Here’s a summary of some of their most useful findings for educators looking to use this technique to improve student achievement.

 Which practice test formats work best?

-- Mixed format practice tests (which incorporate more than one question type) proved to be the most effective, even if the practice test and the final test only had one question type in common.
-The researchers postulated that this was likely due to the use of interleaving, which requires students to load different cognitive processes and resolve the interference between them, leading to better long-term retention and transfer.
+Mixed-format practice tests (which incorporate more than one question type) proved to be the most effective, even if the practice test and the final test only had one question type in common.
+The researchers postulate that this was likely due to the use of interleaving, which requires students to load different cognitive processes and resolve the interference between them, leading to better long-term retention and transfer.

 How many practice tests should students take, and how much time should pass between the practice test and the real test for maximum effect?